dom-king/brewdog-beer-finder/README.md

 2. **Search and Filter:** Utilise a robust search and filter functionality to find specific beers based on parameters like beer ID, name, or specific characteristics.

 3. **User Authentication:** Enjoy a personalised experience by creating an account and logging in.
-Authenticated users can save favorite beers, contribute reviews, and receive personalised recommendations.

 4. **Exception Handling:** The app is equipped with robust error handling to gracefully manage exceptions, ensuring a smooth user experience even in case of unexpected issues.